‘Sports Illustrated’s’ ‘Curviest Model’ Hunter McGrady Applies Gloss To Her Plump Lips In Sassy IG Share

 Her long, blond tresses were parted on the left side of her head and fell over the right side of her face.
 Hunter’s expressive eyes engaged her followers.

-She wore a copper color on her nails, a nod to a popular fall palette of colors she has sported in several of her most recent photo uploads as seen here.
+She wore a copper color on her nails, a nod to a popular fall palette of shades she has sported in several of her most recent social media uploads, one of which can be seen here.
 On one finger, she wore a large, silver ring.

 Hunter kept her fashion choice casual for this particular pic.
-She sported a three-quarter sleeve tan-colored shirt.
+She sported a three-quarter-length sleeve tan-colored shirt.

 The photograph appeared to be taken at her home.
-Behind the model, two windows were seen partially opened with roll-up shades.
+Behind the model, two open windows were seen with roll-up shades.
 Outside the windows, green trees were visible.

 Fans of the stunner loved the insider tips she shared in her caption.
 They also appreciated the photo, which gave off a sensual vibe without being overtly provocative.